Hyrum Harris: Hawke's Bay Hawks and Adelaide 36ers (2021–2023)

-Perth Wildcats and Wellington Saints (2023–present)
+Perth Wildcats and Wellington Saints (2023–2025)

 On 26 April 2023, Harris signed a two-year deal with the Perth Wildcats.
 On 15 February 2024, he scored a career-high 15 points in a 108–92 loss to the Illawarra Hawks.
 He averaged 5.8 points, 3.8 rebounds and 1.4 assists per game during the 2023–24 NBL season.

 Harris joined the Wellington Saints for the 2024 New Zealand NBL season.

 With the Wildcats in the 2024–25 NBL season, Harris averaged 10.9 minutes per game for a touch under three points and 2.2 rebounds.

 Harris re-joined the Saints for the 2025 New Zealand NBL season.
 He was named the NZNBL Defensive Player of the Year.
 He helped the Saints reach the grand final, where he recorded 20 points and 14 rebounds in an 88–83 victory over the Southland Sharks to win his first NZNBL championship.
 He was subsequently named grand final MVP.

-Kanazawa Samuraiz
+Kanazawa Samuraiz and Wellington Saints (2025–present)

 On 27 June 2025, Harris signed with the Kanazawa Samuraiz of the Japanese B.League for the 2025–26 season.

+In June 2026, Harris re-joined the Wellington Saints for the rest of the 2026 New Zealand NBL season.
+He missed the NZNBL grand final with an ankle injury.